davidgfnet/httpfs/README.md

 Sample usage
 ------------

- 1. Generate a PHP script:

-        httpfs generate php > httpfs.php

- 2. Place the generated script in an accessible location inside the document root of your web server.
+ 1. Run the http server in the desired folder:

- 3. Mount the remote filesystem:
+ 2. Mount the remote filesystem:

         mkdir /tmp/httpfs/
-        httpfs mount http://target.com/httpfs.php /tmp/httpfs/ /home/john/
+        httpfs mount http://target.com/ /home/john/

- 4. Now the remote `/home/john/` is mounted in `/tmp/httpfs/`, head there to browse the remote files.
+ 4. Now the remote `/home/john/` is mounted in the remote server root dir.

  5. Unmount the filesystem: